gradient-rpg/srd/README.md

 # Gradient

-Gradient is an open-source, rules-lite, role-playing game system based on Cairn by Yochai Gal.
+Gradient is an open-source, rules-lite, role-playing game system based on [Cairn by Yochai Gal](https://cairnrpg.com/)

 Character, Adversary, and Ambient generation are quick and random; adventures reward careful exploration, and combat is sometimes frantic and deadly.
 The intent is to provide a narrative-forward experience, friendly to any fantasy setting and player expertise level.

 Welcome to the world of **Talam**.